• Skip to main content

 Slow-Roasted Tomatoes in the Oven

-Do not let tomato season pass by without making a big batch of these roasted tomatoes in the oven!
+Do not let tomato season pass by without making a big batch of these effortlessly delicious slow-roasted tomatoes in the oven.

 Preparing roasted tomatoes in the oven takes about 10 minutes of hands-on time.
 You simply put the ingredients in a Dutch oven, roast with the lid ON for about 2 hours, then roast for another hour with the lid off.

-This particularly roasted tomato recipe is a big pot of chopped fresh tomatoes with a few onions or onion-y things (I used a shallot), a few cloves of garlic, and some fresh herbs (I used thyme) that get covered in extra virgin olive oil, a big sprinkle of sea salt, fresh pepper, then set to cook low and slow in the oven for about four hours.
+This particularly roasted tomato recipe is a big pot of chopped fresh tomatoes with a few onions or onion-y things (I prefer a few shallots), a few cloves of garlic, and some fresh herbs (I used thyme) that get covered in extra virgin olive oil, a big sprinkle of sea salt, fresh pepper, then set to cook low and slow in the oven.

 What You'll Need: